shopware/shopware/src/Docs/Resources/current/1-getting-started/25-system-installation-guides/30-docker-sync.md

 ## Using native mounting with Docker Volumes and docker-sync

-If you are working on MacOS X and have to face with performance issues; or you want to use native mounting with Docker [Volumes](https://docs.docker.com/storage/volumes/) instead of [bind mounts](https://docs.docker.com/storage/bind-mounts/), but sharing your code into containers will slow down the code-execution.
-Thankfully, there is a solution for these problems, that's to use `docker-sync`
+If you are working on Mac/OSX and are facing performance issues, you should use [docker-sync](http://docker-sync.io/) instead of the default mounting strategy.

 ### Preparation

 Download & install `docker-sync` from [http://docker-sync.io/](http://docker-sync.io/) which supported for OSX, Windows, Linux and FreeBSD.
+`docker-sync` uses ruby, which is pre-installed on OSX.
+On other Operating systems, you might have to [install ruby](https://www.ruby-lang.org/en/) separately.

 * For OSX, see [OSX](https://docker-sync.readthedocs.io/en/latest/getting-started/installation.html#installation-osx).
 * For Windows, see [Windows](https://docker-sync.readthedocs.io/en/latest/getting-started/installation.html#installation-windows).